 Jon Robertson, who leads data and digital innovation projects at the Catapult, believes “Local Authorities are always going to be constrained to some degree by how much data science resource they can have working on their problems at any one time – these are still relatively new, limited and expensive skills in the labour market.
 That’s why to get scale of benefits quickly from applied data science in cities, it’s going to be important to apply ‘open’ and ‘collaborative’ thinking from the start.
 Local authority data and insight leaders might want to ask, how might an operating model based on the values of openness and collaboration work when it comes to applying data science to local government and what might that mean for working with others?
 It’s very different to the traditional way of working in local authorities, but it opens up exciting possibilities.”

 The production of data is increasing and it is a useful resource of our cities’ decision makers.
 However, there are many present and future challenges impacting how we use our data to innovate.
 But, these challenges also present opportunities for uncovering new innovative methods and solutions for overcoming these.
+Do you want to be involved with helping our city authorities use data to improve our services?
+Join Future Cities Catapult for the Citidata Hack in March!

 You can follow our Tombolo project on Twitter here.